 Other faculty include:

 Dr. Nick Asselin completed his Emergency Medicine Residency at Rhode Island Hospital in 2015 and his EMS fellowship at UMass in 2016.
-Dr. Asselin's focus area is asynchronous education and is the Director of Senior Resident EMS Education.
+Dr. Asselin's research focus area is asynchronous education and out-of-hospital cardiac arrest.

 Dr. Lauro completed his residency at SUNY Syracuse where he was actively involved in prehospital training and education.
 He currently works clinically at the The Miriam Hospital and Newport Hospital and serves as the American College of Emergency Physicians representative to the Ambulance Service Advisory Board for the RI Department of Health.
 Dr. Lauro serves as the EMS Medical Director for Newport Hospital and the surrounding regions as well as Cumberland Rescue.
 His main interest is prehospital eduation where he serves as Medical Director for the Roger Williams University Paramedic Program as well as the New England Emergency Medical Training.